liquibase/liquibase-contribute-site/docs/extensions/guides/additional-databases/milestone1-step1.md

 ### Empty Constructor

-Like all Liquibase extensions, your database must have an empty constructor.
+Like most Liquibase extensions, yourdatabase must have an empty constructor.

 ### getPriority()